top of page

 At Moore Equine Education, our training begins with building that foundation.

-From there, our advanced modules build toward more complex diagnostic and treatment techniques - including minimally invasive approaches to sinus disease.
+From there, our advanced modules build toward more complex diagnostic and treatment techniques, including minimally invasive approaches to sinus disease.

 Ready to elevate your equine dentistry skills?